Schaumburg Bankruptcy Attorney

-We offer a free initial consultation so that you can get an overview of bankruptcy, resolve any myths you may have heard and get advice from a skilled Schaumburg bankruptcy attorney.
+At Attorney Joseph P. Doyle, we offer a free initial consultation so that you can get an overview of bankruptcy, resolve any myths you may have heard and get advice from a skilled Schaumburg bankruptcy attorney.
 As a leader in bankruptcy advocacy, we operate somewhat different from many other firms.
 After reviewing your situation, if we find that bankruptcy is not going to work for you or that there may be a better solution to your debt problems, we are not limited in the actions we take on your behalf.
-Regrettably, an industry has cropped up in the U.S. in which "bankruptcy mills" encourage individuals to file for bankruptcy whether they are actually eligible and without having all pertinent data on a person's financial situation.

 When we file your bankruptcy petition, one of the first and most important benefits begins almost at once.
 Per court order, your creditors will be barred from taking further collection actions against you.
 Debt lawsuits, threats to turn off your utilities, creditor harassment, garnishment of your wages and repossessions can all be brought to a halt.
 For many, the most important benefit will be that bankruptcy can prevent or put a home foreclosure on hold.
 In recent years, this can be particularly important to residents of Schaumburg who have run into trouble maintaining their high mortgage payments.

 Within 15 days after we file your petition, we must provide the court with specific data on your finances such as your income, expenses, assets, and liabilities.
 In Chapter 13, after 30 days you must make your first payment to a bankruptcy trustee per a repayment schedule or plan that we will have worked out.